Ridiculous (album)

 Ridiculous is an album by the British new wave group Squeeze.
 It was the band's eleventh studio album, and it introduced their latest drummer Kevin Wilkinson (no relation to bassist Keith Wilkinson).
 As on the previous album, Some Fantastic Place, the band recorded one song penned by Keith Wilkinson.
 This time, however, Wilkinson did not perform the lead vocals.
 That song, "Got to Me", is the last Wilkinson would write with Squeeze.
 Chris Difford sang lead on two songs, "Long Face" and "Fingertips".
 He had not performed lead on an album cut since "Slaughtered, Gutted and Heartbroken" and "Love Circles" on the 1989 album Frank.
 This record was produced by Glenn Tilbrook and Peter Smith.

 The album spent one week at number 50 in the UK Albums Chart.

 Music

 A clear distinction, noted by Stephen Thomas Erlewine, between Ridiculous and predecessors such as Play and Some Fantastic Place was a "stripped-down, matter of fact production", giving the record a "crisper and livelier" feel.
 Erlewine compared the "jangling" style of "Grouch of the Day" with that of the 1965 Beatles album Rubber Soul.

+The editors for both the Washington Post and The Hamilton Spectator described "This Summer" as a "buoyant" song.
+The Independent stated the song was "an odd reverse homage which seeks to reclaim Squeeze's rightful place in the Cockney Brit-pop hierarchy", but also "the best track here".
+Newsday stated the single "is tailor-made for pop radio".

+Release

+To promoted the album, the band released their first single, "This Summer", on 21 August 1995.
+Two versions of the single were released, each with entirely different B-sides.
+Disc 1 contained a live cover of Britpop group Blur's song "End of a Century".
+The single peaked at number 36 in the UK Singles Chart in September 1995.
+Almost a year later, on 12 August 1996, Squeeze released a remix version of "This Summer".
+The remix is extremely similar to the original mix, essentially just with a slightly more prominent drum track.
+This version charted marginally better than the original, peaking at #32; to date, this represents Squeeze's final appearance on any singles chart in any country.
+Three versions of the single were released, each with a different set of B-sides.